csci5117f25/project-2-very-tired-1/README.md

 **Describe the most challenging features you implemented (one sentence per bullet, maximum 4 bullets):**

-- Trail line implementation.
+- Trail line implementation (figuring out accuracy, smoothing, and drawing the line).
 - Real-time weather api data and logic for location based updates to the weather widget.
-- Goals implementation.
-- Hiking photos linking to locations within the recorded trail line.
+- Goals and calendar implementation (figuring out cutoffs for goals and proper formatting of dates).
+- Camera integration in the hike and ensuring it was smooth and seemless.

 Which (if any) device integration(s) does your app support?

-- Device location(GPS) for real time trail recording and for location based weather updates
+- Geolocation (GPS)
+- Camera integration
+- Offline mode - if you lose signal for a period of time (typically you only have connection at beginning of trail head) the web app will continue attempting the requests until you have signal again (typically when you finish the hike at the trail head).

 Which (if any) progressive web app feature(s) does your app support?

-- Geolocation
-- Camera
-- ...
+- All minimal PWA features (icons)
+- Basic caching of the web app (load even when offline)

 ## Mockup images